roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

+===

- ****** From Loving Wife to Slut Ch.
-06b ****** byJust_Plain_Bob© Fighting to get up would be a waste of time.
+Fighting to get up would be a waste of time.
 The Asian boy had a death grip on her head; Jerry had his arms around her and was holding her against his chest as he worked his cock back and forth in her pussy.
 The shock at finding that her son David was fucking her butt hole was driven into the background by the strength of the orgasm that had just hit her.

  The Asian boy made a small mewling sound and then his discharge hit the back of her throat and she greedily gulped and swallowed, not wasting a drop.
 The boy pulled back and stepped aside and another boy immediately took his place and slipped his cock into her open mouth.